-Hair of Gold, Heart of Gold: She's depicted as blonde in all artwork and is the youngest member of the party.
+Hair of Gold, Heart of Gold: She's depicted as blonde in every artwork and is the youngest member of the party.
 In addition to Galuf's stats, she also takes his position as the warrior of Earth, which represents Hope.
 She's also a Friend to All Living Things who can communicate with benevolent ghosts.

 I See Dead People: If there's a ghost around, she's the one who will talk to him/her/it.

 Speaks Fluent Animal/Suddenly Fluent in Gibberish: She can talk to moogles.
 And wind drakes.
 And chocobos.
-They never really explain this except for one NPC in Bal that said her ability started to appear after her parent went missing in desert.
+They never really explain this except for one NPC in Bal that said her ability started to appear after her parents went missing in desert.

 One Ultimania says that this is due to mild telepathy, which would also explain why Ghido calls her instead of any old person in Bal.